 Guideline recommendations — The use of active surveillance for patients with localized low-risk prostate cancer has been endorsed by key guideline-setting groups:

-●The Cancer Care Ontario (CCO) guidelines, which have been endorsed by the American Society of Clinical Oncology (ASCO), recommend active surveillance for most patients with low-grade (Gleason 6, grade group 1 (table 1)), localized prostate cancer .
-Active surveillance may also be considered for patients with Gleason score 7 (3+4), grade group 2, who have low-volume and percentage Gleason 4 pattern pathology (<10 to 20 percent pattern 4) and/or age older than 75 years.
+●The Cancer Care Ontario (CCO) guidelines, which have been endorsed by the American Society of Clinical Oncology (ASCO), recommend active surveillance for most patients with low-grade (grade group 1 [Gleason 6]), localized prostate cancer .
+Active surveillance may also be considered for patients with grade group 2 (Gleason score 7 [3+4]), who have low-volume and percentage Gleason 4 pattern pathology (<10 to 20 percent pattern 4), and/or age older than 75 years.

 Factors such as younger age (<55 years), high-volume disease, patient preference, and/or African-American ethnicity should be taken into account.
 For patients with a limited life expectancy (<5 years) and low-risk prostate cancer, watchful waiting may be more appropriate than active surveillance.

-●The National Comprehensive Cancer Network (NCCN) guidelines define a very low-risk group, which includes the criteria for the tumor node metastasis (TNM) anatomic stage prognostic groups I in the 2010 TNM staging system .
+●The National Comprehensive Cancer Network (NCCN) guidelines define a very low-risk group, which includes the criteria for the tumor, node, metastasis (TNM) prognostic stage group I in the 2017 TNM staging system .
 In addition, these patients must have fewer than three positive biopsy cores, with ≤50 percent cancer in each core, and a prostate-specific antigen (PSA) density <0.15 ng/mL/g.
 In this very low-risk group, the NCCN recommends active surveillance as the preferred option for those with a life expectancy less than 20 years.

-The distinction between low- and very low-risk, based on volume of Gleason 6 cancer and PSA density, is based on several studies, which demonstrate a correlation between higher volume low-grade cancer and the presence of occult higher grade cancer.
-There is a consensus, however, that in the absence of higher grade cancer, the metastatic potential of Gleason 6 cancer is virtually zero.
-Thus, patients with higher volume Gleason 6 may warrant more intensive evaluation (ie, multiparametric magnetic resonance imaging [MRI] and/or more extensive biopsies).
+The distinction between low and very low risk, based on volume of histologic grade group 1 (Gleason 6) cancer and PSA density, is based on several studies, which demonstrate a correlation between higher volume low-grade cancer and the presence of occult higher grade cancer.
+There is a consensus, however, that in the absence of higher grade cancer, the metastatic potential of grade group 1 is virtually zero.
+Thus, patients with higher volume grade group 1 (Gleason 6) may warrant more intensive evaluation (ie, multiparametric magnetic resonance imaging [MRI] and/or more extensive biopsies).